 Carbon Monoxide Detector Install a carbon monoxide detector in your kitchen and regularly check its functionality.

-See also How long to cook 2 lbs of ribs in oven
+See also How to cook artic char

 By understanding the risks associated with cooking with coal and taking necessary precautions, you can minimize the potential health hazards and ensure a safer cooking environment for you and your family.